towersvault/shinpokered/README.md

 - Fixed a problem where multi-hit moves could overflow the damage effectiveness multiplier
 - Fixed *thud* sfx playing when exiting via a warp tile
 - Fixed a wall in cerulean cave level 3 that violated the mapping rules so was walkable
+- Decreased time to encounter missingno by an exponential amount

 #Bugfixes